assely/documentation/configuration.md

 We enabled most common theme supports for you in `app\Providers\AppServiceProvider` class and `addSupport` method.
 However, feel free to add your own entries there.

-To enable additonal option, simple add new position to the array where key is option slug and value is option argument.
+To enable an additional option, simply add a new position to the array where the key is option slug and value is option argument.

 ```php
 protected function addSupport()